Nothing is perfect. Even if

 You’ll also need to have regular visits with your dentist to make sure everything is looking good, preferably every six months.

-And the quality of the dentist and surgeon is crucial — it’s probably the most important factor in avoiding an implant failure.
+The quality of the dentist and surgeon is crucial — it’s probably the most important factor in avoiding